2008 Formula One World Championship: Driver changes

 2005 and 2006 World Champion Fernando Alonso left McLaren after a single season to rejoin Renault.
 He was replaced at McLaren by Heikki Kovalainen, who had replaced Alonso at Renault the previous season.
 Giancarlo Fisichella, Renault's other driver from 2007, moved to the newly renamed Force India team, in place of erstwhile Spyker driver Sakon Yamamoto, who became Renault's test development driver.
 Fisichella's place at Renault was taken by the team's test driver Nelson Piquet Jr. (son of the three-time World Drivers' Champion Nelson Piquet).

 After an unsuccessful test for Force India in December 2007, Ralf Schumacher left Toyota to drive for Mücke Motorsport in the DTM series.
 2007 GP2 champion Timo Glock, who had also been the test driver for BMW Sauber, returned to a Formula One race seat in place of Schumacher.
 Christian Klien, previously the test driver for Honda, and the Estonian driver Marko Asmer took up test driver roles at BMW Sauber.

 Sébastien Bourdais, who won his fourth consecutive Champ Car title in 2007, joined Toro Rosso in 2008, replacing Vitantonio Liuzzi, who moved to Force India as their test driver.

-Season calendar
+Calendar

 The FIA World Council approved the 2008 schedule on 24 October 2007.
 Singapore was Formula One's first ever night race.